katejh/twitter_analysis_web_app/README.md

 # Twitter Sentiment Analysis app
 A simple web application made in Python and Flask.
-Utilizes the Tweepy API and the TextBlob API to perform sentiment analysis on Tweets on Twitter
+(Unfinished) Utilizes the Tweepy API and the TextBlob API to perform sentiment analysis on Tweets on Twitter

 ## Setup